 - cooperation attitude & skills

-Do you want to enhance your mechatronics skills & have more fun and success in projects ?The Mechatronics Academy, located in the Brainport region Eindhoven, provides training on each of the three essential dimensions.
+Do you want to enhance your mechatronics skills & enjoy more success in projects ?The Mechatronics Academy, located in the Brainport region Eindhoven, provides training on each of the three essential dimensions.
 It is run by leading experts, who combine insights from academics with many years of industrial experience, and it partners with The High Tech Institute.

 The pool of trainers consists of a mix of experts from industry and university, who understand that it's not about what you tell during a training but what the participants can apply after the training.
-Consequently, next to the theoretical basics, interaction and practical exercises are essential parts of all trainings in our applied mechatronics training curriculum.
+Consequently, next to the theoretical basics, interaction and practical exercises are essential parts of all courses in our applied mechatronics training curriculum.